Jane Dodd: Jewellery

 These works have also been inspired by Leuchterweibchens, Gothic German candelabra that often incorporate animal shapes and antlers.

 She has exhibited throughout New Zealand and internationally, and is featured in the book 21st Century Jewellery: the best of the 500 series.
 In 2007, she participated in Objectspace gallery's series of workshops and exhibition, Small Wonders.
 Her collection of work 'Rococo Revolution' was shown at Objectspace in 2014 and at Velvet da Vinci gallery in San Francisco in 2015.

-Dodd's work was featured in the television series Tales from Te Papa and is held in the collections of Museum of New Zealand Te Papa Tongarewa, The Dowse, and the Hawkes Bay Museum, as well as many private collections.
+Dodd's work was featured in the television series Tales from Te Papa and is held in the collections of Museum of New Zealand Te Papa Tongarewa, Auckland War Memorial Museum, The Dowse, and the Hawkes Bay Museum, as well as many private collections.
 In 2007 and 2009 she won the Contemporary section of the Regal Castings Awards at the National Jewellery Showcase.